hsdhts/Database-Implemented-In-Golang/README.md

 # Golang Database
-The implementation how to connect database MySQL to Golang
+The implementation how to connect database MySQL to Golang!